faassen/bowerstatic/doc/tutorial.rst

 * When you release a local component, you want it to be cached infinitely just like for Bower components.

-  But when later a new release is made, you want that cache to be invalidated, and not force end-users to do a shift-reload to get their browser to load the new version of the code.
-We can accomplish this by using a version number in the URL, just like for Bower components.
+  When later a new release is made, you want that cache to be invalidated, and not force end-users to do a shift-reload to get their browser to load the new version of the code.

+  We can accomplish this behavior by using a version number in the URL, just like for Bower components.

   XXX one way to release a local component would be to release it as a bower component at this point.
 But this may be cumbersome